networknt/light-doc/content/en/concern/security.md

 There are at least two attacks related to the alg header.

-* In early days, some of the libraries support none for the algorithm in alg header and bypass the signature verification if none is specified as alg.
+* In early days, some of the libraries supported none for the algorithm in the alg header and bypassed the signature verification if none were specified as alg.
 An attacker can create a token with alg=none, and this token will be treated as a valid token by some servers.
-In the light-4j framework, we verify the signature always without exception.
+In the light-4j framework, we always verify the signature without exception.

 * Most generic JWT libraries support multiple algorithms at the same time.
-For example, it supports HS256(HMAC) and RS256(RSA) at the same time.
-With RSA like algorithms, tokens are created and signed using a private key but verified using a corresponding public key.
+For example, they may support HS256(HMAC) and RS256(RSA) at the same time.
+With RSA-like algorithms, tokens are created and signed using a private key but verified using a corresponding public key.
 This is pretty neat: if you publish the public key but keep the private key to yourself, only you can sign tokens, but anyone can check if a given token is correctly signed.
-In systems using HMAC signatures, the verification key will be the server's secret signing key (since HMAC uses the same key for signing and verifying).
+In systems using HMAC signatures, the verification key will be the server’s secret signing key (since HMAC uses the same key for signing and verifying).

 In systems using an asymmetric algorithm, the verification key will be the public key against which the token should be verified.
 Unfortunately, an attacker can abuse this.
 If a server is expecting a token signed with RSA, but actually receives a token signed with HMAC, it will think the public key is actually an HMAC secret key.